[Irene-Amelia.com previews the forensic analysis, documentary,

 submit her fingerprints as proof-positive of her identity.
 She wasn't in want of money, after all, and after five years

-most people had chalked-up the Gervais' assertion about her past to have been a hoax.
-It wasn't a hoax, but Mrs. Bolam wasn't
+most people had chalked-up the Gervais' assertion about her past as a hoax.
+It wasn't a hoax, but Mrs. Bolam wasn't about

-about to wreck the remaining years of her life by way of admitting who she used to be.
-So much explaining would have been
+to wreck the remaining years of her life by way of admitting who she used to be.
+So much explaining would have been demanded

 former Amelia Earhart died seven years after her 'summary judgment' lawsuit ended.
 She had prearranged to donate her body